-If precertification is not obtained, no benefits will be payable under the plan for the services.
+If precertification is not obtained, no benefits will be payable under the plan for the services unless required by law.

-Certain reconstructive procedures (such as, for example, blepharoplasty; rhinoplasty, and surgery for varicose veins);
+• Certain reconstructive procedures (such as, for example, blepharoplasty; rhinoplasty, and surgery for varicose veins);

-If precertification is not obtained, no benefits will be payable under the plan for the services.
+If precertification is not obtained, no benefits will be payable under the plan for the services unless required by law.